Filtering Survey Results

 Filter Rules allow you to break down your survey results and focus on a specific subset of your data.
 For example, you can filter by question and answer to view respondents who answered a question a certain way, or filter by completeness to view only complete responses.

 When designing your survey, think about how you want to filter your results.
 If you want to be able to filter respondents by group, make sure to include a question within the survey that will allow you to do so.

 For example, if you included a question in your survey asking employees to select their department, you can filter by question and answer to view only the results from human resources department.
 To view only completed responses from the human resources department, you can also filter by completeness.

 - Go to the Analyze Results section of your survey.

 - Select the criteria you'd like to focus on.
-The filtered view will include responses that match *any* of the answer criteria defined, known as OR logic.
+The filtered view will include any responses that match any of the answer criteria you chose.